Everyone in the neighborhood complained about the new truck that the family had brought despite already having four cars.

 Editor's note: This article was originally published on April 1, 2022.
 It has since been updated.

 Bad neighbors can make your life a living hell, and one woman who encountered one such family turned the tables on them.
 The single mother took to Reddit to share how her seemingly nice neighbors started intruding into her private compound and parking their truck on her lawn, despite her explicitly denying them permission to do so.
 She was left being blocked by their huge truck until she decided to take matters into her own hands and got it towed.
-The mom of two teenage boys titled the post, "Neighbor kept parking on my property — so I had him towed" which went viral on the platform.
+The mom of two teenage boys titled the post, "Neighbor kept parking on my property — so I had him towed."

 She lived at the end of a cul-de-sac in the quiet neighborhood.
 "Every house on this street has a garage and I’m the only one that has a single car and parks in my garage.
 Almost every house on this street is a family home with at least 3 cars, but most have more.
 Some will park in their driveway and some will park on the street," she wrote.
 "It’s never been a problem since everyone is considerate on how they park."

 However, matters would soon escalate.
 A new family of a dad, mom, and 3 teenagers moved in next door.
 She was kind and welcoming to them.
 They used their garage for storage and had 4 cars in their driveway.
 One of their teenagers turned 16 and his parents bought him a massive truck — an F350.
 After having already bought the truck and created a parking issue, their neighbor approached the single mother about parking in her driveway.
 "We have been having complaints from some of the other neighbors that his truck is so big that they can’t get around it," the man told her and she replied, "Yeah, I’ve had some intense moments trying to get around it myself."